Shropshire sinkhole: These are the key steps investigators will take next following 'major incident' at Whitchurch canal

 'Inspection and lengthy repairs'

-Mark Durham, the Canal and River Trust’s principal engineer, said describing the incident as a sinkhole was misleading and that an “embankment failure” was a more accurate term.
+Mark Durham, the Canal & River Trust’s principal engineer, said describing the incident as a sinkhole was misleading and that an “embankment failure” was a more accurate term.

 He explained the embankment was a man-made structure designed to support the canal — a role it has fulfilled for more than 200 years.